kunskun/project-01-software-dev-tool/README.md

 - `<Upl>` - Use when some file is uploaded to Git except coding.

 ## Branch
-- `main` - when all the work has been completed.
+- `main` - When staging features that ready to be deployed on the production.
-- `staging` - waiting for another teammate to approve and testing.
+- `staging` - A develop branch for merging each feature branch of teammates.
-- `feature` - build or edit some feature
+- `{developer name}/feature/{feature name}` - For develop new features.
+Eg: john/feature/a, dang/feature/b
+- `{developer name}/debug/{feature name}` - For the feature that have to test something new or resolve the bug.